Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Experiments

+Benefiting from the strong facial expression representations obtained through MAE pre-training using AffectNet-270K images without noisy emotion labels, vanilla ViTs are able to achieve decent FER performance, which we refer to as MAE-ViTs for simplicity.
+Several MAE-ViT and SL-ViT baselines based on different ViT variants (ViT-B, ViT-S and ViT-T) are provided in Table \ref{ViTbaseline}.
+The experiments consistently demonstrate that ``AffectNet-270K-MAE'' representations outperforms the commonly used ``ImageNet1K-SL'' representations across different ViT backbones.
+Even with data augmentation techniques, the ``AffectNet-270K-MAE'' representation still leads to significant accuracy improvements of +3.85\% on the RAF-DB, +4.14\% on the AffectNet-8, and +1.27\% on the FERPlus testing tests when ViT-B is utilized (comparing the 6th row and the 3rd row of Table \ref{ViTbaseline}).

+Incidentally, in Fig. \ref{fig:MAEreconstruction}, we show some reconstruction examples of the maksed facial images produced by MAE models based on ViT encoders and decoders of different scales.
+These MAE models are trained from scratch using AffectNet-270K dataset.
+It can be seen that MAE models are very good at reconstructing the missing pixels of the masked patches of the original facial image.
+The details of the MAE encoders and decoders configurations are presented in Table \ref{MAEConfig}.

 \textbf{Component analysis of PF-ViT}.
-We provide the evaluation results of the proposed PF-ViT based on ViT-B, ViT-S and ViT-T in Table \ref{PFViTvariants}.
-Here, our MAE representations learned from AffectNet data are leveraged.
-Quite different from the fine-turning results of ViT baselines, large accuracy gaps exist among the PF-ViT models with the three ViT variants as the encoder $E$.
-This suggests that a larger ViT backbone with sufficient capacity is more appropriate for PF-ViT perfroming the poker face generation and emotion classification simultaneously.
-The poker faces synthesize by the PF-ViT models equipped with ViT-S and ViT-T look nearly the same as the original input, indicating the emotion separation fails.
-Incidentally, \textbf{the adversarial training for poker face generation is difficult to converge without the mask tokens or reconstruction loss defined by Eqn. \ref{eq:reconstructloss}}.
+We show the evaluation results of the proposed PF-ViT based on ViT-B, ViT-S and ViT-T in Table \ref{PFViTvariants}, leveraging our MAE representations learned from AffectNet-270K data.
+In contrast to the fine-turning results of SL-ViT baselines in Table \ref{ViTbaseline}, large accuracy gaps exist among the PF-ViT models with the three ViT variants as the image encoder $E$.
+This indicates that \textbf{\emph{a moderately-sized ViT model with adequate capacity is more suitable for PF-ViT to effectively perform poker face generation and emotion classification simultaneously}}.
+The inclusion of the auxiliary task of poker face generation further improves the performance of our PF-ViT model, compared with MAE-ViT.
+Comparing the first and last rows in Table \ref{PFViTvariants}, PF-ViT outperforms MAE-ViT by 1\%, 1.68\% and 0.98\% in accuracy on the RAF-DB, AffectNet-8 and FERPlus testing sets, correspondingly.
+The confusion matrices of PF-ViT are computed and presented in Fig. \ref{fig:confution_matrix}.
+Additionally, in Appendix A of our supplementary material, we show several typical examples of misclassifications made by PF-ViT.
+These errors primarily arise from the ambiguity present in facial expressions.

-The direct orthogonal constraint in Eqn. \ref{eq:decompose} cannot make the decomposed representations $\boldsymbol{V_{e}}$ and $\boldsymbol{V_{p}}$ strictly orthogonal in the high dimensional space after the separator $S$, although the similarity value indeed reduces a lot.
-In order to study the contribution of the inserted Incept-ResV1 FR model in the separator $S$, we remove it or replace it with a ResNet pre-trained on the ImageNet dataset.
-And the ablation results are reported in Table \ref{ablationSeparator}.
-It can be seen that using the pre-trained FR model to capture the difference between $\boldsymbol{V_{e}}$ and $\boldsymbol{V_{p}}$ bings a significant accuracy improvement.